istio/istio.io/content/about/contribute/creating-and-editing-pages/index.md

 Mixer use an {{<gloss adapters>}}adapter{{</gloss>}} to interface to a backend.

-So even though the glossary entry is for *adapters*, the word singular form of *adapter* can be used in the text.
+So even though the glossary entry is for *adapters*, the singular form of *adapter* can be used in the text.

 ## Callouts

-You can bring special attention to blocks of content by highlighting warnings, ideas, and tips:
+You can bring special attention to blocks of content by highlighting warnings, ideas, tips, and quotes:

 {{< text markdown >}}
 {{</* warning */>}}